Entering Protected Mode

 }

-But just before that, when we jump to the next stage, we need to specify the offset in the GDT of the relevant section we want to jump to.
-In out case it is the kernel_code section, which will allow us to run code on ring0.
+But just before that, when we jump to the next stage, we need to specify the offset in the GDT of the relevant section we want to jump to, which will load the cs segment register with that value.
+In that case it is the kernel_code section, which will allow us to run code on ring0.
 For an easy way to specify the section, we will create an enum.

 pub enum Sections {